SUPPLIES & EQUIPMENT NEEDED:

 Change pads often and use them on both sides.
 If a pad becomes bogged down with buffing solution, debris or wax, it will not continue to polish at a high rate.
 You'll want to continue to spray down solution and buff it out until the floor loses the haze it had and starts to shine.
 Overlapping each buffing pass can only help add to the shine of the floor, as well as ensure you don't miss any areas.

 Dust mop, and then damp mop, or scrub the floor with an auto scrubber to pick up any dust resulting from the buffing operation.
 Take all pads and rinse them out thoroughly.
 Letting them soak in a sink full of water can help to break loose some of the debris that has built up in them from the buffing operation.
+Once clean, set the pads upright to dry.
 Remove all caution signs and return the moved obstacles back to their original positions.
 Rinse out all other equipment and accessories and hang them up to dry once they have been thoroughly cleaned.